emfaisal155-droid/Cognilink/README.md

 - Enhanced Settings: Deployment of a integrated Sidebar menu logic, alongside a dedicated Settings page for user profile and preference management.

-- Manual Knowledge Refinement: Introduction of manual editing capabilities, allowing users to override automated logic by adding, editing, or deleting nodes and relationships directly.
+- Manual Knowledge Refinement: Introduction of manual editing capabilities, allowing users to override automated logic by editing, or deleting nodes and relationships directly.

 - Universal Search & Export: Integration of a global search bar to highlight graph concepts in real-time and an export feature to download the knowledge web as high-resolution PNG or JSON files.